Proven-Paradox/shaper-system/Handbook.md

 Cost: 6 MP (Careful 4 MP)
 Damage: x1
 Effect: If you spend your minor action while using this Ability, the MP cost is reduced by 2.
-Scaling: At Hero Tier 2, you may increase the cost of this Ability by 8 MP to increase its damage multiplier by 1.
+Scaling: At Hero Tier 2, you may increase the cost of this Ability by 8 MP to increase its Damage Multiplier by 1.
 When you increase its cost this way, treat this as a Tier 2 Ability.
 Using your Careful action reduces the cost by 3 for the Tier 2 version.
 Description: A basic area of effect kinetic spell.
 This could represent an unfocused wave of psychic energy, telekinetically picking up and hurling many small projectiles in an area, scatter-shot weapons like shotguns or sub-machine guns, and the like.

 #### Life Tap